 Dog owners are responsible for their dogs.
 If someone is legally on a piece of property, there is no just cause for a dog attacking them.
 Washington State’s dog bite law applies regardless of whether the dog has a history of vicious behavior, which is an important distinction.

 If you or someone you know has been injured in a dog bite attack, you probably have questions regarding your case.
-Attorney Chris Davis of the Davis Law Group is considered by many to be the best dog bite law attorney in Washington State.
-Contact the team at Davis Law Group at 206-539-0969, use the chat feature below or fill out the contact form on this page to schedule your free legal consultation.
+Attorney Chris Davis of the Davis Law Group is considered by many to be the best dog bite lawyer in Washington state.
+Contact the team at Davis Law Group at (206) 727-4000, use the chat feature below or fill out the contact form on this page to schedule your free legal consultation.